Last parent of a child killed in 1963 church bombing dies

 Three members of the Ku Klux Klan were eventually convicted in the case, the first in 1977 and two more in the early 2000s.

-Maxine McNair worked as a teacher for 33 years in the Birmingham public school system.
+Maxine McNair worked as a teacher for over three decades in Birmingham public schools.
 Her daughter, Lisa McNair, said she changed many lives through education and left a lasting legacy through the students she touched.

 “Mrs. McNair was an amazing wife and mother and as a teacher of 33 years in the Birmingham public school system imparted knowledge in the lives of hundreds.
 We are going to miss her laughter and her humor.
 The family would appreciate all of your thoughts and prayers,” the family's statement said.